hummy123/hummy123.github.io/_posts/2025-02-04-Zipping-Unrolled-Linked-Lists.md

 I've used them as an alternative to a set data structure in my text editor, where they perform well for keeping track of "matching indices" when performing find-and-replace operations.
 They work well there (although I might consider other data structures at some point - there is some level of incrementality currently, but the matched indices will need to change as the text changes, requiring  all indices after the insert/deletion to be changed as well - maybe a Fenwick tree of some kind would be better).

 They are probably not suited for some of the fancier set operations (intersection, difference) but they work well for insertion, removal, and membership (testing existence of an element) operations.
-They work just as well for maps (a collection of key-value pairse) as they do for sets.
+They work just as well for maps (a collection of key-value pairs) as they do for sets.

 The most natural competing data structure might be [Clojure's persistent Vectors](https://hypirion.com/musings/understanding-persistent-vector-pt-1).
-Rich Hickey has developed a very fast vector supporting the following operations in close-to-constant (actually O(log n)) time: append-to-end, remove-lsat-element, update-at-index and get-at-index.
+Rich Hickey has developed a very fast vector supporting the following operations in close-to-constant (actually O(log n)) time: append-to-end, remove-last-element, update-at-index and get-at-index.

 These operations on Clojure's vectors perform better in the worst case than for unrolled linked lists, but worse in cases where many edits are made in neighbouring places in an unrolled linked list.
 The unrolled linked list also supports more operations: insert or remove at any point in the structure and not just the end.

-As an improvement to Clojure's persisten vectors, there is the [Relaxed Radix Balanced Tree](https://peter.horne-khan.com/relaxed-radix-balanced-trees/) which attains support for more operations (insert and remove at any point, as well as merging two trees together).
+As an improvement to Clojure's persistent vectors, there is the [Relaxed Radix Balanced Tree](https://peter.horne-khan.com/relaxed-radix-balanced-trees/) which attains support for more operations (insert and remove at any point, as well as merging two trees together).
 It is more complex than an unrolled linked list conceptually, but it may be a winner.
 I would like to try implementing it some day.